csc-training/geocomputing_course/materials/parallel_r.md

 * For-loops:
   * Change to `furrr's future_map()`,
   * If you have several rows of code in your for-loop, make it to a function.
+  * If your function needs more than one input variable, see [furrr, Map over multiple inputs simultaneously via futures](https://furrr.futureverse.org/reference/future_map2.html)
 * `purrr's map()` -> `furrr's future_map()`
 * `*apply()` -> `future.apply` functions